-For service providers and commercial real estate professionals looking for new property owners, having the right information and tools to generate leads is especially important.
+For service providers, insurance providers, and other commercial real estate professionals looking for new property owners, having the right information and tools to generate leads is especially important.

 In the past, finding information on recently sold commercial properties was fairly difficult.
 The best option would have been to visit local county offices to gain access to public property records and take note of recent changes in ownership.
 Today, however, there are many more options.